-This means the vast majority of our workforce need to re-learn how to be creative; how to generate ideas without constraint; how to make connections between diverse contexts; to be comfortable with ambiguity; embrace failure as part of the learning process and therefore grow in resilience; take calculated risks; to question and challenge in order to create new solutions; collaborate effectively in order to drive productivity.
+This means the vast majority of our workforce need to re-learn how to be creative; how to generate ideas without constraint; how to make connections between diverse contexts.
+We must be comfortable with ambiguity; embrace failure as part of the learning process and therefore grow in resilience; take calculated risks; question and challenge in order to create new solutions; collaborate effectively in order to drive productivity.
+These are the new skills required of the workforce, and the new parameters of employability.
+Learning and development must be taken into account, empowering the workforce through training and retraining.

-These are all qualities IVE are passionate about and have spent the last 22 years researching how to effectively develop in others.
-In the training we offer, we look to demystify the term ‘Creativity’ and drill down into how to unlock the capacity so that ideas might be generated without constraint.
+These are all qualities IVE are passionate about and have spent the last 22 years researching how to develop effectively in others.
+In the training we offer, we look to demystify the term ‘Creativity’ and to unlock the capacity so that ideas might be generated without constraint.
 We also examine the behaviours that are needed for creativity to be developed and explore how to establish the right environment in order for creativity to be nurtured.
-As part of this process we interrogate mechanisms that might be used in order to apply creative thinking and problem solving on an individual, team as well as organisation wide basis.
+As part of this process we explore mechanisms that might be used in order to apply creative thinking and problem solving in an organisation wide basis.
+Building empowered teams who embrace new challenges.

 Research has shown that 98% of five year olds have genius levels of creativity, but by the time they reach adulthood this has reduced to a meagre 2%².
 In our training we seek to prove that the opposite is also true and that creative behaviour can not only be learned, but also taught.
 To achieve this we offer a blend of activities and materials that are aimed at deconstructing the barriers built on the journey to adulthood so that ideas might be generated without constraint, opening up the imagination to the new possibilities we need to explore, in the new contexts we face.